postmannen/ctrl/README.md

 ### Message handling and threads

 - The handling of all messages is done by spawning up a process for handling the message in it's own thread.
-This allows us to down on the **individual message level** keep the state for each message both in regards to ACK's, error handling, send retries, and rerun of a method for a message if the first run was not successful.
+This allows us to keep the state of each **individual message level**  both in regards to ACK's, error handling, send retries, and reruns of methods for a message if the first run was not successful.

 - Processes for handling messages on a host can be **restarted** upon **failure**, or asked to just terminate and send a message back to the operator that something have gone seriously wrong.
 This is right now just partially implemented to test that the concept works, where the error action is  **action=no-action**.

 - Publisher Processes on a node for handling new messages for new nodes will automatically be spawned when needed if it does not already exist.

-- Messages not fully processed or not started yet will be automatically rehandled if the service is restarted since the current state of all the messages being processed are stored on the local node in a **key value store** until they are finished.
+- If enabled, messages not fully processed or not started yet will be automatically rehandled if the service is restarted since the current state of all the messages being processed are stored on the local node in a **key value store** until they are finished.

 - All messages processed by a publisher will be written to a log file after they are processed, with all the information needed to recreate the same message if needed, or it can be used for auditing.